-In over 25 years of training and ministry I have always had a passion to see children prepared for life in the world with a knowledge that they are loved and loveable by a God who has great hopes in them, and whose love is a resource in all that life is.
+In over 25 years of training and ministry I have always had a passion to see children prepared for life in the world with the knowledge that they are loved and loveable by a God who has great hopes in them, and whose love is a resource in all that life is.

 I have two grown up children who are now both involved in education.
 I have been a governor for over 20 years at 5 schools and am privileged to be involved in this school.

-catherine dineen - parent governor
+catherine dineen - Associate Governor

 I am passionate about high quality education and maximising learning opportunities for all children.
 I am lawyer by profession and worked as a tax and trusts solicitor in London for over 10 years.
 My legal expertise, ability to analyse and process large amounts of information, advising and dealing with a variety of people and institutions are some of the skills that I can draw on as a Governor.

-Martyn drage - parent Governor
+Martyn drage - associate governor

 My children have benefited enormously from the enthusiasm and professionalism of the Staff and my role enables me to give a little back in return.

 I joined the Governing Board in January 2021 as a Diocese Appointed Foundation Governor.
 I have a background in international development having worked for nearly 19 years for the Education Charity Education Development Trust.
 During my time with the Charity I was fortunate to work on many international education projects in Sub-Saharan Africa and in the Caribbean.

 In my later years with the Trust I was Head of Research and Knowledge Management commissioning research in effective teaching practice both in the UK and with partners worldwide.
 I have a wealth of knowledge of education and charity governance both as Company Secretaries to the Police Rehabilitation Centre in Goring and to Brighter Futures for Children in Reading.